m13253/array-or-vec-rs/README.md

 1. Why don't you publish your cargo to crates.io?

    Because I can't find a good name for this cargo.
-   Crates.io doesn't allow me to rename after I published.
+   Crates.io doesn't allow me to change the name after publishing.